freedomofpress/securedrop/securedrop-staging-qubes.md

     qvm-clone sd-trusty-base sd-app-base
     qvm-clone sd-trusty-base sd-mon-base

-Try it:
+We're going configure the VMs to use specific IP addresses, which will make various routing issues easier later.
+Run the following in `dom0` to set those IPs:

+    qvm-prefs sd-app-base ip 10.137.0.50
+    qvm-prefs sd-mon-base ip 10.137.0.51

+Now start both new VMs:

+    qvm-start sd-app-base
     qvm-start sd-mon-base

-On the console which eventually appears, should be able to log in as the user you created.
-Also start `sd-app-base` and log in to get a console there.
+On the consoles which eventually appear, you should be able to log in with `securedrop/securedrop`.

 ### Configure cloned VMs

 We'll need to fix each machine's idea of its own IP.
-Use the following static IPs:

-  * `qvm-prefs sd-app-base ip 10.137.0.50`
-  * `qvm-prefs sd-mon-base ip 10.137.0.51`

 In the console for each machine, edit `/etc/network/interfaces` to update the `address` line with the machine's IP.

 `/etc/hosts` on each host needs to be modified to include the hostname and IP for itself.
 On each host, add the IP and the hostname of the VM.
 Use `sd-app` and `sd-mon`, omitting the `-base` suffix, since the cloned VMs will not have the suffix.